 What is surrogacy?

-Surrogacy is when another woman carries and gives birth to a baby for the couple who want to have a child.
+Surrogacy is when another woman carries and gives birth to a baby for the couple who wants to have a child.

 The type of medical conditions that might make surrogacy necessary for you include: